 With permission from the reserve office, Jakybaliev and Kabylov had gone on a patrol in the reserve in June 2018 when they came across a poacher with two guns.
 They confiscated the guns from him, informed the relevant Reserve staff about the case and passed the guns on to the Reserve office, which the took the case forward.
 The poacher was eventually fined – and the two brave young men were now rewarded for their outstanding service to wildlife.

-The ceremony was attended by our Kyrgyzstan Program Director, Kuban Jumabai uulu, Mr. Ekmat Baibakpaev, the Chairman of the Kyrgyz Parliament Council on transition to Green Economy and Mr. Ryspekov Arsen, the Deputy Director of the State Agency for Environment Protection and Forestry Agency, as well as by representatives of partners including UNDP and RSK Bank.
+The ceremony was attended by the Director of Snow Leopard Foundation Kyrgyzstan, Kuban Jumabai uulu, Mr. Ekmat Baibakpaev, the Chairman of the Kyrgyz Parliament Council on transition to Green Economy and Mr. Ryspekov Arsen, the Deputy Director of the State Agency for Environment Protection and Forestry Agency, as well as by representatives of partners including UNDP and RSK Bank.

 The rewards are part of a larger program to strengthen prevention and prosecution of poaching and illegal wildlife trade in the Kyrgyz Republic.
 The initiative, entitled Citizen Ranger Wildlife Protection Program, was initially funded through an Illegal Wildlife Trade prevention grant from the British government, and has been run as a partnership between the State Agency of Environment Protection and Forestry of the Kyrgyz Republic, Snow Leopard Foundation Kyrgyzstan and Snow Leopard Trust, with support from WFN Partnership Funding by Fondation Segré (managed by the Whitley Fund for Nature), and Seattle’s Woodland Park Zoo.